-As a Rotary-affiliated NGO (non-government organization), ShelterBox can and often does react quickly and effectively with targeted deliveries of relief equipment to victims of earthquakes, floods, tornadoes, hurricanes, and even the displacement caused by war and terrorism.
+As a Rotary-affiliated NGO (non-government organization), ShelterBox can and does react quickly and effectively with targeted deliveries of relief equipment to victims of earthquakes, floods, tornadoes, hurricanes, and even displacements caused by war and terrorism.

 This page will give you all the details.

 ShelterBox is an international disaster relief charity and a global Rotary club project.
 The charity was set up in 2000 to provide rapid disaster aid to families all over the world made homeless by disasters.
 The first disaster we responded to was an earthquake in Gujarat, India, in January 2001.
 ShelterBox also is supported by affiliated organizations.

 1b.
 What does ShelterBox do?